 Good probiotic supplements

 Finding the best probiotic supplements can be daunting.
-Trust me, I’ve done this for years and have tried and reviewed a number of poor quality products.
-So don’t be misled by clever marketing, do your homework first and avoid wasting your money.
+Trust me, I’ve done this for years.
+I have tested and reviewed many poor quality products, but I’ve also found really good ones.
+So do your homework first and avoid wasting your money.

 Study revealed 30% of probiotic products contained no probiotic bacteria.
 Only 13% contained all bacteria stated on the label.

 Some advertisers use bold claims like “best probiotics supplement,” “leading brand,” or “advanced formula.”
 In reality, manufacturers sometimes use cheap ingredients and weak bacteria that might even be dead by the time the product reaches customers.

 - Contains bacteria in the billions per serving, the best brands offer 30-200 billion CFU per serving

-- Use a delivery system that helps bacteria stay alive through the harsh stomach environment
+- Use a delivery system for bacteria to stay alive through the harsh stomach environment

 - Free from soy, corn, gluten, GMO and other synthetic, unhealthy substances